-September 23, 1921, Deputy Sheriff Walter Nathaniel Campbell, Perry County Sheriff’s Office, was shot and killed by a suspect and his two sons, who were angry after his property had been raided as part of a moonshining investigation.
+September 23, 1921, Deputy Sheriff Walter Nathaniel Campbell, Perry County Sheriff’s Office, died by a gunshot by a suspect and his two sons, who were angry after their property had been raided as part of a moonshining investigation.

-Localtonians wishes a Happy Birthday to Lexington native Les McCann, born in 1935.
+Localtonians wish a Happy Birthday to Lexington native Les McCann, born in 1935.
 Les is a Jazz artist who recorded the top-selling Swiss Movement and its platinum hit, Compared to What.
 He also dabbled in R&B and soul.
-He taught himself the piano and developed an interest in jazz during his time in San Francisco with the U.S. military.
-His 1973 Live at Montreux and Layers were critically acclaimed.
+His 1973 Live at Montreux and Layers was critically acclaimed.

-September 23, 1964, Indian Knoll was added to the List of National Historic Landmarks.
+September 23, 1964, Indian Knoll received admission to the List of National Historic Landmarks.
 Located along the Green River in Ohio County, the site holds a special place in the history of North American archaeology.

-On September 23, 1968, Kentucky Educational Television (KET) aired for the first time.
+On September 23, 1968, Kentucky Educational Television (KET) aired for the 1st time.
 In Ashland, Bowling Green, Lexington, Madisonville, Morehead, Owenton, Somerset, and Elizabethtown, citizens viewed the programming.
-KET was founded by O. Leonard Press and funded by Paul G. Blazer.
-KET is the largest PBS state network in the U.S. Its 16 stations’ broadcast signals cover almost all of the state and seven bordering states.
+O. Leonard Press and Paul G. Blazer made it happen.

 September 23, 1971, William Gilbert Barron from Louisville passed away.
 He was an American comedian, actor, writer and film director known for his comic sneeze routines.
 He appeared in over 200 feature films, short subjects and television shows starting in 1929.